xntrek/ai-dualstack/README.md

 ## Contributing

-Contributions and suggestions are welcome — please fork and submit pull requests, or use Issues/Discussions for suggestions, requests and Q&A.
+Contributions and suggestions are welcome — please use Issues/Discussions for suggestions, requests and Q&A. I don't percieve that you will want to, but you are of course welcome to fork or submit pull requests as well.

 ---